lgorkemt/spring-crm-rest/README.md

 .
-The application is a simple Spring rest application for allowing user to make CRUD operations on a list of customers.
+The application is a simple Spring rest application for allowing a client to make CRUD operations on a list of customers.
 The code is written by using Chad Darby's Udemy course on Spring framework (https://www.udemy.com/spring-hibernate-tutorial/)

 .
 A Mysql DB and workbench should be installed to the local machine which the application is going to run.
 (MySQL can be